Listen to the intro:

 Aviva’s Best Doctor is top of the class here:

 They also have Family Care, a counselling and support system that covers short-term counselling and carer support services.
-If you’re someone who might benefit from either, it’s a big plus for Aviva here – so weigh that up when you’re choosing between policies and considering the costs.
+If you’re someone who might benefit from either, it’s a big plus for Aviva, so weigh that up when choosing between policies and considering the costs.

-Remember, it’s not just about the cost of the insurance – but about the added value of the extras too.
+Remember, it’s not just about the insurance cost – but about the added value of the extras.

 Royal London offers Helping Hand Benefit.